 When registering with Grants.gov, organizations must designate points of contact and Authorized Organization Representatives (AORs).
-Organizations based outside the United States must also request and receive an NCAGE code prior to registering with SAM.gov.
+Please note that as of December 2022, organizations based outside of the United States that do not intend to apply for U.S. Department of Defense (DoD) awards are no longer required to have a NATO CAGE (NCAGE) code to apply for non-DoD foreign assistance funding opportunities.
+If an applicant organization is mid-registration and wishes to remove an NCAGE code from their sam.gov registration, the applicant should submit a help desk ticket ("incident") with the Federal Service Desk (FSD) online to seek guidance on how to do so.
 Applicants experiencing technical difficulties with the SAM.gov registration process should contact the Federal Service Desk online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International).